 Charlotte Bonner-Evans, Partnership Manager

-Having worked in the private sector, further and higher education, Charlotte Bonner-Evans is an experienced manager and project manager, supporting others to develop and grow through mentoring, training and good management.
-Charlotte manages all aspects of the mentoring offer which is based on her research into the development priorities of the FLF+ community and experience of working in, and with, businesses, industries and HE research.
+Having worked in the private sector, further and higher education, Charlotte Bonner-Evans is an experienced manager, project manager, and mentor supporting others to develop and grow through mentoring, leadership and training.
+Charlotte manages all aspects of the mentoring offer which is based on her research into the development priorities of the Fellows community and experience of working in, and with, businesses, industries and HE research.

 Get in touch with Charlotte at email@example.com